-Epoxy fillers are incredibly handy, as they let you dial in the desired level of thickness — ketchup consistency, mayonnaise consistency, and peanut butter consistency.
+Epoxy fillers are incredibly handy, as they let you ▶dial in the desired level of thickness at mixing time — ketchup consistency, mayonnaise consistency, or peanut butter consistency.

 Epoxy gradually firms up as it cures, and there's a period where it's becoming somewhat stiff but can still be shaped some.
 Each epoxy product has a different quoted work time.
 If the epoxy is significantly colder or warmer than normal, that will definitely adjust the work time as well.